2-Day Trip to Athens Greece | Best Sites & Activities

 Kerameikos archaeological site in Athens

-Kerameikos archaeological site is just 10 minutes far on foot from Ancient Agora in the beautiful area of Thision.
+Kerameikos archaeological site is just 10 minutes away on foot from the Ancient Agora in the beautiful area of Thision.

 Kerameikos archaeological site in Athens